lexibank/tlopo/out/vol3/chapter7.md

 7.6.1.6 Semecarpus forstenii, poisonwood, B naolasi, posentri, posenwud (Anacardiaceae)

-Semecarpusforstenii is a shrub or small tree 3-10m tall, with a corrosive black sap which destroys skin and inflicts painful wounds.
-Peeh:l calls it '[t]he most feared tree in the Bismarck Archipelago' (Peekel1984: 328, [Kwa'ioloa & Burt 2001](../references.md#source-KwaioloaandBurt2001): 121-122).
+Semecarpus forstenii is a shrub or small tree 3-10m tall, with a corrosive black sap which destroys skin and inflicts painful wounds.
+Peekel calls it '[t]he most feared tree in the Bismarck Archipelago' ([Peekel 1984](../references.md#source-Peekel1984): 328, [Kwa'ioloa & Burt 2001](../references.md#source-KwaioloaandBurt2001): 121-122).

 S. vitiensis (syn.
 S. laxiflora) is a medium-sized tree up to 25 m in height, but it has a black sap with similar effects to that of S.forstenii ([Wheatley 1992](../references.md#source-Wheatley1992): 38).

-The distribution of the two species seems to be complementary: S.forstenii in the Bismarcks and the Solomons and the larger S. vitiensis in Vanuatu and Fiji.
-3 For this reason I infer that POc &ast;walasi denoted S.forstenii.
-POc &ast;lasi is listed by [Tryon](../references.md#source-Tryon1994) ([1994](../references.md#source-Tryon1994)) as 'Antiaris toxicaria', a gloss maintained by [Lynch](../references.md#source-Lynch2002f) ([2002f](../references.md#source-Lynch2002f)), but this seems incorrect in view of the reflexes listed here.
-31
+The distribution of the two species seems to be complementary: S.forstenii in the Bismarcks and the Solomons and the larger S. vitiensis in Vanuatu and Fiji.[^30] For this reason I infer that POc _&ast;walasi_ denoted S.forstenii.
+POc _&ast;lasi_ is listed by [Tryon](../references.md#source-Tryon1994) ([1994](../references.md#source-Tryon1994)) as 'Antiaris toxicaria', a gloss maintained by [Lynch](../references.md#source-Lynch2002f) ([2002f](../references.md#source-Lynch2002f)), but this seems incorrect in view of the reflexes listed here.[^31]

-The presence of -i- in Kwaio and Kwara'ae kwailasi and Lau koilasi probably reflects a folk etymology which interprets the first syllable as kwai 'river, water' (< POc &ast;waiR), but there is no other evidence to suggest that this is the origin of POc initial &ast;wa-.
-Indeed, it is possible that this folk etymologising accounts for the loss of &ast;wa- in a number of reflexes.
+The presence of _-i-_ in Kwaio and Kwara'ae _kʷailasi_ and Lau _koilasi_ probably reflects a folk etymology which interprets the first syllable as _kʷai_ 'river, water' (< POc _&ast;waiR_), but there is no other evidence to suggest that this is the origin of POc initial _&ast;wa-_.
+Indeed, it is possible that this folk etymologising accounts for the loss of _&ast;wa-_ in a number of reflexes.

 <table>
 <tr>